alfadewa58/Insight-Track-HR-Attrition-Analytics/README.md

 ### Plot a correlation map for all numeric variables.
 ![alt text](https://github.com/alfadewa58/Insight-Track-HR-Attrition-Analytics/blob/main/assets/heatmap.png)
 Insights:
+**Strong Correlations:**
-   + Job Level and Monthly Income: Higher job levels correspond to significantly higher salaries.
+- Job Level and Monthly Income (0.95):
+    + Employees in higher job levels are paid substantially more than those in lower levels.
-   + Years at Company and Years with Current Manager: Long-tenured employees tend to work under the same manager for extended periods.
+- Years at Company and Years with Current Manager (0.77):
+    + Employees who stay longer at a company are likely to have worked longer with their current manager.
+- Total Working Years and Job Level (0.78):
+    + Which suggests that as employees gain more work experience, they are likely to attain higher job levels.
-   + Total Working Years and Monthly Income: More experienced employees earn higher salaries.
+- Total Working Years and Monthly Income (0.77):
+    + Showing that employees with more experience tend to earn higher monthly incomes.
 ### Overtime.

 Insights: